-The learning objective of the course is
+The Learning Objectives of the course is

-- LO1: To explain the fundamentals of computers, hardware, software and its evolution. - LO2: To provide in-depth knowledge on software development process and its related functionalities. - LO3: To enable data processing concepts and its applications. - LO4: To impart knowledge on networking, its types and topologies. - LO5: To introduce the strategic implementation of IT and its applications in organisations
+- LO1: To explain the fundamentals of computers, hardware, software and its evolution. - LO2: To provide indepth knowledge on software development process and its related functionalities. - LO3: To enable data processing concepts and its applications. - LO4: To impart knowledge on networking, its types and topologies. - LO5: To introduce the strategic implementation of IT and its applications in organisations